 How do you outsmart your competitors on a battlefield that Google arbitrarily controls and slants when it sees fit?
 The answer is with a ninja.

-Whatever the reason you want to build your business’s authority on search engines—whether you’re a startup just entering the market, hitting a plateau in your SEO results, or you’re launching a new product—Outreach (think of it as digital PR) can get you seen.
+Whatever the reason you want to build your business’s authority on search engines—whether you’re a startup just entering the market, hitting a plateau in your SEO results, or you’re launching a new product—off-page SEO (think of it as digital PR) can get you seen.
 Even if you’re ranking on page one for key terms in the SERPs, link-building is a critical part of keeping you there.
-Outreach is one of the best tools to proactively drive both organic and referral traffic to your site, build domain authority, and meet your audience where they are living and engaging on the web, building brand awareness in the right places at the right time.
+An off-page SEO campaign is one of the best tools to proactively drive both organic and referral traffic to your site, build domain authority, and meet your audience where they are living and engaging on the web, building brand awareness in the right places at the right time.

-When Outreach is done wrong, penalties can cost your site dearly.
+When off-page SEO strategies are done wrong, penalties can cost your site dearly.

-Here’s one ninja’s summary of what it takes to master Outreach:
+Here’s one ninja’s summary of what it takes to master off-page SEO:

 The Three-Pronged Attack